All posts

 "If Tenant remains in possession after lease expiration with Landlord's prior written consent, tenancy converts to month-to-month at 115% of then-current monthly Base Rent, terminable by either party on 30 days written notice."

-Some leases use a tiered structure — 150% for the first month, 200% after that — which at least gives you a short window at a lower rate.
-That's more reasonable than a flat 200% from day one, though still worth pushing back on.
+Some leases use a tiered structure — 150% for the first month, 200% after that — which produces a short window at a lower rate rather than a flat premium from day one.

 Before you sign, get a score.